 Loblaw stock dividends

-This means that, over a year, based on recent payouts (which are sadly no guarantee of future payouts), Loblaw shareholders could enjoy a 0.89% return on their shares in the form of dividend payments.
-In Loblaw's case, that would currently equate to about C$0.54 per share.
+This means that, over a year, based on recent payouts (which are not a guarantee of future payouts), Loblaw shareholders could enjoy a 0.9% return on their shares in the form of dividend payments.
+In Loblaw's case, that would currently equate to about 0.55 per share.

-While Loblaw's payout ratio might seem low, this can signify that Loblaw is investing more in its future growth.
+While Loblaw's payout ratio might seem fairly standard, it's worth remembering that Loblaw may be investing much of the rest of its net profits in future growth.

 Loblaw stock performance metrics